-How does the billing for remote supports work?
+How does the billing for remote support work?

 How is the technology paid for?

-All Ohio DD waivers covers the cost for both remote supports services and remote supports equipment.
+All Ohio DD waivers covers the cost for both remote support services and remote support equipment.
 However, technology is often expensive.
-While the rule does not include any specific language about how equipment must be paid, the remote supports equipment is often leased.
+While the rule does not include any specific language about how equipment must be paid, the remote support equipment is often leased.
 This means that rather than paying a one time fee each time equipment is purchased, the cost is distributed across the life-span of the technology making the service more affordable for those using it.
-This also means that when individuals who use remote supports cancel the service, they will not have purchased the equipment and it may be removed to possibly be installed at a different house if it’s still within it’s use life.
+This also means that when individuals who use remote support cancel the service, they will not have purchased the equipment and it may be removed to possibly be installed at a different house if it’s still within it’s use life.